 It’s advised to try this serum first.
 Apply a tiny amount of serum to the skin and observe any adverse responses.
 If no responses occur, use the product more often.

 Dermatologists should be consulted if the serum causes purging or other side effects.
 They will offer advice and determine the cause based on their experience.

 Alternatives to Vitamin C Serum for Skin Brightening:

-Azelaic Acid – This naturally occurring yeast-derived acid is effective in enhancing the appearance of hyperpigmentation, making it a popular choice in various skincare products for skin brightening purposes.
+Azelaic Acid – The naturally occurring yeast-derived acid improves skin hyperpigmentation, making it a popular ingredient in skin-brightening cosmetics.